lyz1990/aria2-magnet-extract/readme.md

 # Aria2 Magnet Extract

 This is a simple command line tool for extracting the magnet link from an Aria2 control file.
+Use it to recover magnet links when aria2c download was interrupted, but the original link was lost.
 It is written for educational purposes and to demonstrate the usage of Rust programming language.

 ## Usage